aikei/criptoch/README.md

 # cryptoch - encrypted chat

 This is a simple implementation of an encrypted chat.
-It uses end-to-end AES 128 encryption.
-It contains two main modules: a client and a server.
+It uses end-to-end **AES 128** encryption.

 Keys (passwords) are never sent to the server, so the system is immune to man-in-the-middle attacks.
-It, however, requires that a password be transmitted via a different channel.
+This, however, requires that a password be transmitted via a different channel.

+**Cryptoch** contains two main modules: a client using jquery-mobile and angularJS and a server using node.js.

+Cryptoch also works perfectly on mobile.

 # Deployment